Dr. Steven Nurkin sits at the Da Vinci robotic system before his 500th surgery - April 2021

 • Colostomy.
 This procedure (performed at the same time as a colectomy) creates a new path for waste to leave the body through the abdominal wall into a colostomy bag, a plastic pouch worn outside the body.
 This allows the colon and rectum time to heal after surgery to remove the cancer.
 For most of our patients, the colostomy is temporary and can be reversed with another small surgical procedure.

-• Transanal endoscopic microsurgery (TEM) is a minimally invasive surgical procedure performed through the anus for early-stage rectal tumors or in patients who have several other health conditions that make other surgery types too risky for them.
+• Transanal minimally invasive surgery (TAMIS) is a surgical procedure performed through the anus for early-stage rectal tumors, or for patients who have several other health conditions that make other surgery types too risky for them.
+Roswell Park is one of few facilities that performs this procedure with robotics, taking the precision to a higher level.
+When this procedure is performed robotically, it's called robotic transanal minimally invasive surgery (rTAMIS).

 • Endoscopic mucosal resection (EMR) is a minimally-invasive procedure performed through an endoscope to remove early tumors of the colon or rectum.